 7. Deliver on the Plan: Quality Assurance

 Create functional design documents to guide the work and provide a measurement guideline for success.
-These Functional Requirements Specifications (FRS) spell out the user requirements in great detail and provide a blueprint for the project team.
-The best FRS templates focus on the business goal of the change, provide scenarios explaining how real-world business events would interact with the change and document the effort in sufficient detail to drive the work.
-The FRS should also list all project assumptions made, so when stakeholder signoff is achieved there are no surprises.
+These spell out the user requirements in detail and provide a blueprint for the project team.
+It should also list all project assumptions made, so when stakeholder signoff is achieved there are no surprises.
 Sharing the project overview, benefits and timeline prepares the user community for the upcoming change.
 This communication should come at the beginning of the project so barriers for change success are identified early and the project team has the entire project duration to address these challenges.

-The FRS now represents the agreed upon user requirements in a clearly documented format.
-Once an FRS has gained stakeholder signoff, technical requirements and the corresponding technical specifications can be created that will support the functional requirements.
-QA teammates can now use the FRS to create test scenarios to test the new deliverables and processes for accuracy.
+The functional design documents now represent the agreed upon user requirements in a clearly documented format.
+QA teammates can now use the information to create scenarios to test the new deliverables and processes for accuracy.

 When creating the test scenarios, use business data that represents real-world examples.
 Once the final project deliverable passes these test scenarios, the business users and stakeholders should have confidence that the project has delivered on its promise, improves business results and fulfills project requirements.